The Education Pipeline: How Art Schools Reproduce the Hierarchy

 1.3 The MFA as Terminal Degree: The CAA Standard and Its Consequences

-The College Art Association is the primary professional organization for visual artists and art historians in the United States, with approximately 12,000 members.
-Its annual conference — held in a different American city each February — is the largest gathering of art academics in the country, and its placement service is the primary vehicle through which university studio art positions are advertised and filled.
+The College Art Association is the primary professional organization for visual artists and art historians in the United States, an organization that has counted more than 13,000 members at its peak and today describes its membership simply as thousands.
+Its annual conference — held each February, rotating chiefly among New York, Chicago, and Los Angeles — is the largest gathering of art academics in the country, and its Career Center is the discipline’s dedicated venue for university studio art positions.
 When the CAA designated the MFA as the terminal degree in studio art, the decision carried the weight of the professional community’s self-definition.

 The practical consequence was the university hiring standard.
 A studio art department seeking a tenure-track faculty member lists credentials as a hiring requirement.
 When the CAA has designated the MFA as terminal, the PhD is unnecessary — but the MFA is mandatory.
 This standard is not a law.
 It is a professional norm, enforced through the hiring practices of search committees whose members are themselves MFA graduates, who were trained by MFA graduates, who are producing MFA graduates.
 The standard reproduces itself through the people who hold it.

 The consequences of this standard for artists working outside the MFA system are specific and documented.
-The CAA’s own job listings — available publicly on caa.edu — make the exclusion visible without commentary.
-In any given year, the listings include positions for painters, sculptors, photographers, printmakers, video and new media artists, ceramicists (in programs that distinguish studio concentrations in historically excluded media from fine art), and fiber artists.
+The CAA’s own job listings — available publicly through the CAA Online Career Center (careercenter.collegeart.org) — make the exclusion visible without commentary.
+In any given year, the listings include positions for painters, sculptors, photographers, printmakers, video and new media artists, ceramicists (in programs that distinguish studio craft from fine art), and fiber artists.
 The listings almost uniformly require an MFA or its equivalent.
-They almost never list mosaic as a primary studio focus.
+In the MME’s ongoing review of the CAA Career Center listings (2025-2026), not one tenure-track studio position named mosaic as its primary focus.
 The practical consequence: a nationally commissioned mosaic artist with twenty years of exhibition history and a commissioned public work in a major institution cannot hold a tenure-track position at most universities, because the MFA in Fine Arts that the position requires is not issued by any program that teaches mosaic.

 This is not a hypothetical exclusion.
 It is the operating condition of every working mosaic artist who has ever considered whether to pursue a teaching career.